lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 We are updating the `TriggerableWithdrawalsGateway`.
 Its rate limiter becomes **balance-based**: it bounds the total ETH extracted per frame.
 Each request is weighed by how much stake it actually withdraws — `amountGwei` for a PWR, or the validator's max effective balance by WC type (32/2048 ETH) for an FWR.

-### Technical Specification

-The design splits cleanly along the oracle boundary:

-- **Off-chain Oracle** owns all *ordering* logic — which module, which Node Operator, and which validator keys (with what amounts) should exit next, and all active-rebalancing decision-making.
-It produces the per-report list of withdrawal request intentions.
-- **On-chain** protocol side — a thin set of primitives that:
-    - ingests the Oracle report and appends its withdrawal request intentions to a single FIFO queue;
-    - exposes a permissionless handle to execute queued intentions, turning each into an actual withdrawal request against the EIP-7002 contract;
-    - enforces the exit limits (TWG rate limit on extracted balance);
-    - enforces the configurable rebalancing bounds (rate limit, thresholds);
-    - holds partial withdrawal requests off/on switch (full withdrawal requests only mode);

 ### Off-chain Oracle: ordering and rebalancing logic